carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 #### Reduced cost of mistakes

-Another mitigation for the costs of context sensitive code is when the cost of a mistake due to the context is low.
+Another mitigation for the costs of context-sensitive code is when the cost of a mistake due to the context is low.
 Some simple examples:

--   Context sensitivity in comments are less expensive in general than in code.
+-   Context-sensitivity in comments is less expensive in general than in code.
 -   Places where the general meaning is clear, developers can safely and reliably work with that general understanding, and the context only provides a minor refinement.